dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

 When a pod starts that mounts storage from a PV backed by CNS the GlusterFS mount plugin in OpenShift will mount the GlusterFS volume on the right App Node and then *bind-mount* this directory to the right pod.
 This is happen transparently to the application and looks like a normal local filesystem inside the pod.

-&#x3009;You may exit your remote session to the GlusterFS pod.
+&#8680; You may exit your remote session to the GlusterFS pod.

     sh-4.2# exit